sonic-net/SONiC/doc/user_mgmt/user_mgmt_hld.md

 ###  1.4. <a name='Overview'></a>Overview

 This document provides high level design for the username mgmt and configuration in Sonic.<br/>
-It will define the default role (capabilities), default users and describe the supported configurations for users.
+It will define the default roles (capabilities), default users and describe the supported configurations for users.

 ###  1.5. <a name='Requirements'></a>Requirements
 ####  1.5.1. <a name='Definedefaults'></a>Define defaults
-* Default roles: Configurator and Viewer<br/>
+* Default roles: admin and monitor<br/>
 * Default users: admin and monitor
 ####  1.5.2. <a name='Configurations'></a>Configurations
 * **add/delete user**